pankajsanam/mern-api/CONTRIBUTING.md

 - Limit the subject line to 72 characters
 - Capitalize the first letter of the subject line
-- Use the present tense ("Add feature" instead of "Added feature")
 - Separate the subject from the body with a blank line
 - Reference issues and pull requests in the body